The IRIS Module & Materials Development Process

 Consumer Feedback & Revision

-Additional feedback is collected through field-testing and the online module feedback form.
-Modules are field-tested in college courses—each module is used with at least 50 college students—whose feedback is considered from the novice perspective and any identified problems in the module are addressed.
-Comments and ratings from the online module feedback forms are reviewed every week; additional tweaks and improvements to the modules are executed as a result.
+Additional feedback is collected through field-testing and the online Module Feedback Form.
+Modules are field-tested in college courses—each module is used by at least 50 college students—whose feedback is considered from the novice perspective and any identified problems in the module are addressed.
+Additionally, all module users have the option of filling out an online Module Feedback Form for every Module they complete, providing suggestions for improvement.
+Comments and ratings from the Module Feedback Form are reviewed every week; additional tweaks and improvements to the modules are executed as a result.